-According to US Census data in 2020, Fort Bend County was one of the top ten counties with the largest gains in population nationwide.
-Due to rapid population growth in Fort Bend County in recent years (current population 822,779 - U.S. Census Bureau, 2020), expansion of law enforcement agencies and the judicial system has been necessary to maintain a safe environment for our citizens.
-This also requires additional personnel to effectively address the ever increasing caseload and afford victims the assistance that is mandated as well as the additional services they deserve.
-This division assists crime victims involved in either violent and non-violent crimes and provides on-going services throughout the life of the case which may take several years to dispose.
-The Victm Witness Assistance Team consist of one Victim Assistance Coordinator, two Assistant Coordinators, one Domestic Violence High Risk Team Coordinator and two Administrative Secretaries to assist victims, whose cases are randomly assigned to five District Courts and six County Courts-at-Law.
+Fort Bend County continues to be one of the fastest growing counties in the United States with a population of 822,779 (U.S. Census Bureau, 2020), and a continuing rise in the crime rate of most offenses, thus requiring additional personnel to effectively address the ever increasing caseload and afford victims the assistance that is mandated as well as the additional services they deserve.
+We currently have one Victim Assistance Coordinator, two Assistant Coordinators, one Domestic Violence High Risk Team Coordinator and two Administrative Secretaries to assist victims, whose cases are randomly assigned to five District Courts and six County Courts-at-Law.